 Unified communications is a concept that has been around for a long time – it is far from new.
 It is the process of combining or integrating communications (such as telephony, chat and video, with non real-time communication services, like email, fax, voicemail and SMS) under the same platform or device.
 Some basic examples of common unified communications include; the ability to send a fax via email or even sending work email from your iPhone.

 Basically, unified communications simplifies and combines, providing a consistent user-experience across devices and media types.
-‘UC’ reduces the need for multiple devices, systems or software installations, to perform different communications tasks, visit the page to learn more about cloud faxing services.
+‘UC’ reduces the need for multiple devices, systems or software installations, to perform different communications tasks.

 More recently, unified communications have evolved.
 Fast.
 Today, ‘UC’ includes many different services, from voice, video, texting, conferencing, collaboration, email and more.
 All possible due to the emergence of technology.
 There are now specialist providers of Unified Communications as a Service (UCaaS).
 Most UCaaS providers offer service which allow users to unify multiple communications methods from a single provider.
 (As a UCaaS provider ourselves, we offer the ability to make unlimited free calls, texts, chats and conferences from a browser, phone or desktop, via a single cloud hosted solution).
 Typically, combining these communication methods under the same umbrella for a workforce is both more efficient and cost effective.
 Further benefits of UCaaS can be seen by clicking the link.

 To explain Unified Communications (UC) further, below is a short explainer video and transcript from UC Today News, with everything you need to know;